thedarkwriter/courseware-lms-content/_lmscontent/puppet_syntax/wrap_up/content.md

-You now know the essential building blocks for working with Puppet.
-You have made great progress in your learning journey and are on your way to accomplishing great things!
+You now know some essential building blocks for working with Puppet.
+You have made great progress in your learning journey and are on your way to accomplishing great things with Puppet!

 ## What would you like to do next?
 * [Check out some other self-paced courses](https://learn.puppet.com/category/self-paced-training)